Helaman99/CnC_Remastered_Collection/README.md

 ### Working model

 The faction will start each round with a Queen Ant unit and radar.
 This Queen Ant is the only means of creating units via Ant Larvae structures.
-Ant Larvae can be build quickly, but when placed will begin a timer until the ant inside hatches and is commandable.
+Ant Larvae can be built quickly, but when placed will begin a timer until the ant inside hatches and is commandable.

 At first, the Queen Ant will only be able to lay Worker Ant Larvae and Warrior Ant Larvae.
 Warrior Ants